 TERM 1 BIO 110 Human Anatomy: The course provides an introduction to the structure of human anatomy with emphasis on the organ and systems levels.
 The study of anatomy is presented with lecture and laboratory components that emphasize the concepts presented during class lecture.
 A grade of B (80%) is required to pass this class.
+Offered once a year.

-Required Text Author(s) Edition Publisher ISBN Human Anatomy (package McKinley 6th 13: 978-1-26442825-0 including textbook Connect codes)
+Required Text Author(s) Edition Publisher ISBN Human Anatomy (package McKinley 6th 13: 978-1including textbook Connect 26442825-0 codes)

 TERM 1 BIO 112 Human Physiology: This course is an overview of human physiology.
 The foundations of physiology are explored utilizing the basic principles of physics, chemistry, cell biology and biochemistry.
 The laboratory component of the course emphasizes the concepts presented during class lecture.
 A grade of B (80%) is required to pass this class.
+Offered once a year including textbook, Connect)

-Required Text Author(s) Edition Publisher ISBN Vander's Human Physiology Widmaier 15 th 13: 978-1-26442826-7 (package including textbook, Connect)
+Required Text Author(s) Edition Publisher ISBN

+Vander's Human Widmaier 15 th 13: 978-1-

+Physiology (package 26442826-7

 TERM 1 MATH 110 Intermediate Algebra: This course is designed for students needing to improve algebra skills.
 Topics include linear and quadratic functions and their graphs, polynomial and rational functions and their graphs, exponential and logarithmic functions and their graphs, conic sections, sequence and series, solving system equations, matrices and determinants, counting and probability.
+Offered once a year

-Required Text Author(s) Edition Publisher ISBN Intermediate Algebra Hyde, O'Neill, 5 th McGraw-Hill 13:978-1-25961023-3 & Miller
+Required Text Author(s) Edition Publisher ISBN Intermediate Algebra Hyde, O'Neill, 5 th McGraw-Hill 13:978-1-25961023- & Miller 3